darwinl-06/process-status-monitor/README.md

 This tool is a PowerShell script that monitors the processes running on a Windows server.
 It provides a web interface with the following features:

 - Display an HTML table of the current processes running on the machine.
-- Allow users to terminate a process by selecting it from a list (instead of entering the process ID manually).
+- Allow users to terminate a process by selecting it from a list.
 The process is terminated with a simple button click for ease of use.

 ### 2. Linux Server Process Monitoring Tool